 A couple weeks ago, I posted a Sardine Pasta which proved a hit with both Blog Readers and Random Fans alike.
 Though possibly its success was due to the guest appearance of seafood, I think it’s more likely that the nature of the recipe – quick to throw together, filling and tasty – struck a chord.
 So I thought I’d share another staple weeknight pasta today, one which makes use of those perfectly cooked chickpeas I told you about the other day.

 This dish started life as a simple Spaghetti Aglio e Olio, or spaghetti with garlic and oil.
 Simple, yes- perhaps a little too simple for me.
-Because I soon found myself adding things with wild abandon; some chickpeas from the fridge, freshly chopped tomatoes, a handful of chopped parsley.
-My version is still simple as pastas go of course, but the toothsome, chewy chickpeas and the sweet tomatoes add just enough oomph to make this feel like a meal.
+Because I soon found myself “adding things” with wild abandon; some chickpeas from the fridge, freshly chopped tomatoes, a handful of chopped parsley.
+My version is still simple as pasta go of course, but the toothsome, chewy chickpeas and the sweet tomatoes add just enough oomph to make this feel like a meal.

 - 200g spaghetti

-- 1. Put a large pot of water on to boil, and salt it generously when it does.
+- Put a large pot of water on to boil and salt it generously when it does.
 Cook the pasta until al dente, according to package instructions.
 When you drain it, reserve 1/2 cup of the pasta cooking water.

-2. Meanwhile, heat the olive oil over low heat in a nonstick saucepan.
-Add the garlic and cook very gently for 3-4 minutes; its important not to burn it.
-Add the chili flakes and chickpeas.
-Use the back of a wooded spoon to break up about 1/3 of the chickpeas, though most should remain whole.
+- Meanwhile, heat the olive oil over low heat in a nonstick saucepan.
+Add the garlic and cook very gently for 3-4 minutes; it’s important not to burn it.
+Add the chilli flakes and chickpeas.
+Use the back of a wooden spoon to break up about 1/3 of the chickpeas, though most should remain whole.

-3. Turn the heat up to medium and add the tomatoes.
-Cook, stirring occasionally, until they are hot through and loose their raw look- about 5 minutes.
+- Turn the heat up to medium and add the tomatoes.
+Cook, stirring occasionally until they are hot through and lose their raw look- about 5 minutes.
 Add the parsley and remove the sauce from the heat.